 In a client/server environment, the client program is often used from other computers on the network.
 Whenever a system accepts connections from other computers, there is a chance of abuse.
 To maintain security, the Derby Network Server defaults to accepting connections only from clients running on the local machine (localhost).
 Before this or any other Derby client program can access the Network Server from another machine, additional steps should be taken to secure the Network Server environment.
 Once secured, the Network Server can be safely configured to accept connections from other machines.
-Refer to the "Network Server security" and "Running the Network Server under the security manager" sections of the Derby Server and Administration Guide for important information on securing the Network Server and enabling network connections.
+Refer to the Derby Security Guide for important information on securing the Network Server and enabling network connections.